- 01 What Your Agent Is Really Being Hired To Do

 You should know how often you will hear from them, what updates to expect, and who is handling important conversations.

-Due Diligence And Risk Awareness Matter
+Due Diligence And Risk Awareness

-One of the most overlooked parts of representation is whether your Realtor helps spot issues that deserve a closer look.
+One of the most overlooked parts of representation is whether your agent helps spot issues that deserve a closer look.
 A good agent cannot guarantee every answer, but they should help raise the right questions early and encourage the right verification steps.

 Examples Of What To Ask About